Ieida/Zombie-Shooter/README.md

-This is an open repository, contribute as you wish.
+This is an open project, contribute as you wish.